MarcelRobeer/explabox/docs/source/overview.md

 ```

 ## Digestibles
-Digestibles are the return type after performing an operation.
-The information contained in them can be accessed in various ways.
+Digestibles are the return type after performing an analysis.
+The information contained in them can be accessed in various ways (i.e. _interactively_ or _statically_), depending on stakeholders needs.
 Example methods of access include:

 - Python object (i.e. the raw property values)
 - Object descriptions: